-Accommodation for Disabilities, Temporary Medical Conditions, and Medical Isolation because of a disability, submit your accommodation letter from Disability Services to your faculty member in a timely manner so your needs can be addressed.
+Accommodation for Disabilities, Temporary Medical Conditions, and Medical Isolation

+Disability Services determines accommodations based on documented disabilities in the academic environment.
+If you qualify for accommodations because of a disability, submit your accommodation letter from Disability Services to your faculty member in a timely manner so your needs can be addressed.
 Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.